 FOR IMMEDIATE RELEASE: June 20, 2012

-SCHUMER ANNOUNCES $441,667 FEDERAL GRANT FOR OAK ORCHARD COMMUNITY HEALTH CENTER TO OPEN NEW CLINIC IN WYOMING COUNTY
+SCHUMER ANNOUNCES $441,667 FEDERAL GRANT FOR HUDSON HEADWATERS HEALTH NETWORK TO BUILD NEW HEALTH CLINIC IN CLINTON COUNTY

-Schumer Pushed Department of Health and Human Services to Allocate Grant Money to Create The New Clinic In Warsaw, NY That Will Serve Over 4,000 Residents
+Schumer Pushed Department of Health and Human Services to Allocate Grant Money to Create New Health Center in Clinton County and Expand Services to Thousands of North Country Residents

-Schumer Successfully Secures Grant That Will Fund Creation of Federally Qualified Health Center in Wyoming County to Provide Primary and Dental Care Replacing Inadequate Mobile Clinic
+Schumer Successfully Secures Grant That Will Fund Creation of Federally Qualified Health Centers in Clinton County to Provide Primary, Dental and Behavioral Care

-Schumer: This Is A Huge Win for Wyoming County Residents
+Schumer: This Is A Huge Win for North Country Residents

-“This is a huge win for Wyoming county residents that will now have a permanent space for a federally qualified health center,” said Schumer.
-“Residents of Wyoming county have long needed this permanent center and I applaud the Department of Health and Human Services for stepping up to the plate and providing funding to create it.
-Now, more than 4,000 residents that need health care will have a permanent place to receive the care they need.”
+“This is a huge win for North Country residents that will now have a new federally qualified health center,” said Schumer.
+“Residents of Clinton County have long needed more permanent health clinics and I applaud the Department of Health and Human Services for stepping up to the plate and providing funding to create them.
+Now, thousands of North Country residents will be able to get the care they need.”